zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 - [2.1](#references--prefer-const) Use `const` for references; avoid using `var`. eslint: [`prefer-const`](https://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](https://eslint.org/docs/rules/no-const-assign.html)

   > Why?
-This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+This ensures that you can't reassign your references, which can lead to bugs and difficult to comprehend code.

   ```javascript
   // bad